Fire Suppression Rating Schedule (FSRS) Overview

 - maintenance and testing of the fire department’s equipment

-Forty percent of the overall score is based on the community’s water supply.
+A maximum of 40 points of the overall score is based on the community’s water supply.
 This part of the survey focuses on whether the community has sufficient water supply for fire suppression beyond daily maximum consumption.
-ISO surveys all components of the water-supply system, including pumps, storage, and filtration.
-We observe fire-flow tests at representative locations in the community to determine the rate of flow the water mains provide.
-We also review the condition and maintenance of fire hydrants.
-Last, we count the distribution of fire hydrants no more than 1,000 feet from the representative locations.
+ISO surveys all components of the water supply system.
+We also review fire hydrant inspections and frequency of flow testing.
+Finally, we count the number of fire hydrants that are no more than 1,000 feet from the representative locations.

 For more information . . .